Meltwater pulse 1A: Antarctic ice sheet

-Laurentide Ice Sheet
+Laurentide ice sheet

-On the other hand, other studies have argued for the Laurentide Ice Sheet in North America being the dominant source of this meltwater pulse.
+Studies have argued for the Laurentide ice sheet in North America being the dominant source of this meltwater pulse.
 As mentioned previously, the source of the contribution to the meltwater pulse can be deduced from the magnitude of sea level rise; a eustatic sea level rise around 10 m could plausibly be solely explained by a North American source.
-Ice sheet modelling work suggests that the abrupt onset of the Bølling-Allerød (B-A) may have triggered the separation of the Cordilleran ice sheet and Laurentide Ice Sheet (and the opening of the ice-free corridor) producing a major contribution to meltwater pulse 1A from the North American ice sheet.
+Ice sheet modelling work suggests that the abrupt onset of the B-A interstadial may have triggered the separation of the Cordilleran ice sheet and Laurentide ice sheet (and the opening of the ice-free corridor) producing a major contribution to MWP1a.